rp247/Word-Filtering/README.md

 Ruchit Patel

-rpatel18

-Spring 2021

-Assignment 7: The Great Firewall of Santa Cruz

 ---------------------
 DESCRIPTION

-- In this lab, a data filtering program is implemented.
+- A data filtering program is implemented.
 - The data is parsed using regular expressions and filtered with Bloom filter according to words added in a Hash Table.
 - The lab produces one executable: Banhammer (banhammer to be exact).
 - Command line arguments:   -h (prints help message),